UCN-LANY-CaseStudies/CafeSanchez_v1/README.md

 The application is implemented as a desktop application based on a n-tier open architecture.
 The individual tiers are implemented as packages in the Java project.

 ![Architecture][architecture]

+To prevent data loss, the data is stored in a relational database placed on another computer and accessed via a local network.
+The details of the database is described in the Data Access section below.

 ### User Interface
 The user interface is designed to satisfy the Use Cases shown below and consists of two screens; a main window that shows the active orders that are currently being processed, and a modal window where details about a new customer order can be entered.